// Adventure / Multi-Sport · Banglamung · ฿฿฿

 • Pure budget tourists — track day costs add up

-• Walking Street based travelers — distance from city
+• Walking Street based travellers — distance from city

 • Family-friendly without specific motorsport interest